-THE WRONG CROSS TO TAKE UP DAILY￼
+THE WRONG CROSS TO TAKE UP DAILY

 “Then He said to them all, “If anyone desires to come after Me, let him deny himself, and take up his cross daily, and follow Me.”
 (Luke 9:23 NKJV)

-You can’t obey and conform wholly to the Lord Jesus’ example daily without you taking up your cross daily.
+It is absolutely impossible for you to obey, follow, and conform wholly to the Lord Jesus’ example daily without you taking up your cross daily.

-Unless you take up your cross daily (reckoning yourself daily to be dead to sin, self and the world, but alive to God in Christ Jesus), all your efforts to walk in the Lord’s steps will only end in futility, failure, and frustration.
+Unless you take up your cross daily (reckoning yourself daily to be dead to sin, self and the world, but alive to God in Christ Jesus) all your efforts to walk in the Lord’s steps will only end in futility, failure and frustration.

 While many believers today are not willing to take up their cross daily, thereby not following the Lord or conforming to the Lord’s example; however, it is sad to see some believers who are willing to take up their cross daily picking up the wrong cross, thereby struggling to follow the Lord Jesus.

 While a call to follow the Lord Jesus is essentially a call to take upon you the yoke of Christ, however, it is not every yoke that is the yoke of Christ.
-The yoke of Christ is easy, and His burden is light (Matt.
+The yoke of Christ is easy and His burden is light (Matt.
 11:28-30)!